JoeSuber/Google-Text-To-Speech/README.md

  I think the filesystem will always be faster than a call out to the web
 # - and you don't bother the Googly web-API as much.

-'open the pod-bay doors?' /n
-'would you like to play a game?' /n try not to be evil?

 -Joe Suber
 """